Why Cinch

 How Cinch is different

-cinch pushsends the clip to a relay server over HTTPS.- The relay holds the clip in SQLite until it is pulled.
+cinch sendencrypts the clip on your device and sends it to a relay server over HTTPS.- The relay holds the ciphertext in Postgres until it is pulled.

-cinch pull(orcinchd) retrieves it over WebSocket for real-time delivery.
+cinch pull(or the Cinch desktop app) retrieves it over WebSocket for real-time delivery.

 Because it’s HTTP, it works everywhere: